Fully-Dynamic and Kinetic Conflict-Free Coloring of Intervals with Respect to Points: Upper bounds for fully-dynamic conflict-free colorings

 We partition $S(v)$ into subsets $S_1(v),\ldots,S_{n_v}(v)$ such that $S_i(v)$ contains all intervals $I\in S(v)$ for which $p_i(v)$ is the leftmost point from $P(v)$ contained in~$I$.
 From each subset $S_i(v)$ we pick at most two \emph{extreme intervals}: the \emph{left-extreme interval}~$I_{i,\myleft}(v)$ is the interval from $S_i(v)$ with the leftmost left endpoint, and the \emph{right-extreme interval}~$I_{i,\myright}(v)$ is the interval from~$S_i(v)$ with the rightmost right endpoint.
 Since all intervals from~$S_i(v)$ contain the point~$p_i(v)$, every interval from~$S_i(v)$ is contained in $I_{i,\myleft}(v) \cup I_{i,\myright}(v)$.
 Note that it may happen that $I_{i,\myleft}(v) = I_{i,\myright}(v)$.
 Finally, we define $\Sextr(v) := \bigcup_{i=1}^{n_v} \{I_{i,\myleft}(v), I_{i,\myright}(v) \}$ to be the set of all extreme intervals at~$v$.

-Our two coloring algorithms both maintain a coloring with the following properties. \begin{description} \item[(A.1)] For each level~$\ell$ of the tree~$\tree$, there is a set $C(\ell)$ of colors such that the color sets of different levels are disjoint. \item[(A.2)] For each node $v$ at level $\ell$ in $\tree$, the intervals from $\Sextr(v)$ are colored locally conflict-free using colors from $C(\ell)$.
+Our two coloring algorithms both maintain a coloring with the following properties. \begin{description} \item[(A.1)] For each level~$\ell$ of the tree~$\tree$, there is a set $C(\ell)$ of colors such that these color sets are disjoint between different levels. \item[(A.2)] For each node $v$ at level $\ell$ in $\tree$, the intervals from $\Sextr(v)$ are colored locally conflict-free using colors from $C(\ell)$ and a universal dummy color.
 Here \emph{locally conflict-free} means that the coloring of~$\Sextr(v)$ is conflict-free if we ignore all other intervals. \item[(A.3)] All non-extreme intervals receive a universal \emph{dummy color}, which is distinct from any of the other colors used, that is, the dummy color is not in $C(\ell)$ for any level $\ell$. \end{description} The two coloring algorithms that we present differ in the size of the sets~$C(\ell)$ and in which local coloring algorithm is used for the sets~$\Sextr(v)$.
-Before we describe them we first prove that the properties above guarantee a conflict-free coloring. \begin{lemma} Any coloring with properties (A.1)--(A.3) is conflict free and uses at most $1+\sum_{\ell} |C(\ell)|$ colors. \end{lemma} \begin{proof} The bound on the number of colors is trivial.
-To prove that the coloring is conflict-free, consider any point~$q\in \bigcup_{I\in S} I$.
-Let $I_q\in S$ be such that $q\in I_q$ and let $v$ and $i$ be such that $I_q \in S_i(v)$.
-Thus $q\in I_{i,\myleft}(v) \cup I_{i,\myright}(v)$, and so $\Sextr(v)$ contains at least one interval containing~$q$.
-Since $\Sextr(v)$ is locally conflict-free, there is an interval~$I^* \in \Sextr(v)$ whose color is unique among the intervals in $\Sextr(v)$ that contain~$q$.

-It remains to argue that there can be no interval $I\in S\setminus \Sextr(v)$ with the same color as~$I^*$ and containing~$q$.
-Any interval~$I$ with the same color as~$I^*$ must be an extreme interval in some node $w$ at the same level as~$v$.
-However, if $I^*\in S(v)$, $I\in S(w)$, $v\neq w$, and $\lev(v)=\lev(w)$, then $I^*\cap I=\emptyset$.
-Hence, $I$ cannot contain~$q$. \end{proof} Next we describe two algorithms based on this general framework: one for the easy case where the interval endpoints come from a finite universe, and one for the general case.
+It is not hard to show that the properties above guarantee a conflict-free coloring. \begin{lemma} Any coloring with properties (A.1)--(A.3) is conflict free and uses at most $1+\sum_{\ell} |C(\ell)|$ colors. \end{lemma} Next we describe two algorithms based on this general framework: one for the easy case where the interval endpoints come from a finite universe, and one for the general case.